PLCHome/ioBroker.growatt/README.md

 ### Manage Objects

 Here you can define what should happen to each value (object) that is picked up by the inverter.
-There are a lot of values ​​that do not belong to your inverter.
+There are a lot of values that do not belong to your inverter.
 These can be removed here.
 Since there is no event with which the object list can be reloaded when saving.
 The update button must be used when save is pressed.

 #### Normal